Shopify Zero Quantity: The Right Way to Hide Out of Stock Products

 By following the first 3 steps, we’ve protected our discontinued item page from appearing in on-site navigation menus and site search features.
 But removing our pages from the site navigation is only half the battle.
 Next we’ll outline ways to keep our discontinued pages out of search results, without harming search rankings.

-Option 4: Hide out-of-stock products from your collections [intermediate]
+Option 4: Use inventory tracking to hide out-of-stock products from your collections [intermediate]

 If your Shopify or Shopify Plus store uses Collections to showcase products, there’s a simple setting that will hide zero-quantity products from active Collections.
 However, remember that hiding a product from Collections only works for shoppers on your site.